 Professionals in the UK adopted NVR to group work so parents who struggle with their children’s challenging behaviours could benefit from learning the NVR approach in a supportive atmosphere of a group.
 This work has been undertaken by a team of dedicated clinicians from Oxleas NHS Trust led by Elisabeth Heismann and Lis Day.
 Those two family therapists authored and published a manual of the first NVR multifamily parenting programme.
 It has been run since 2007.
 I can proudly say that I have been a part of the Oxleas NVR Project since 2009.

 - Parental presence

 - Reconciliation gestures

 In the course of the program or in the individual work with a family, above concepts are applied to particular needs of a family.
-Please do go to the blog section where all the principals and their application are explained (going to be explained in weekly installments).
+Please do go to the blog section where all the principals and their application are explained.

 Why was NVR “invented”?
 Didn’t we have enough of the psychological tools to help parents and children to alleviate their suffering or help them to develop necessary interpersonal skills?